 Whether you want to implement ORM in such a way as to fully comply with the standards within ISO 22301, or you just want to use a common sense approach based on recognised best practice, ProjExc can help.
 They have the expertise, tools, templates and experience to guide you or your project manager through every stage from policy creation to testing and acceptance of your solutions as well as the ongoing maintenance of your plans.
 What’s more they have a collaborative framework in place to help bring together the experts needed to ensure that your business has the needed protection, within the timescales you need and within a budget that you can afford.

-Call ProjExc on 0121 222 5744 and find out how easy it will be to create real organisational resilience for your business, before it’s too late!
+Contact the team at ProjExc to find out how easy it will be to create real organisational resilience for your business, before it’s too late!